OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 [TODO: Add Figure]

 Step 2.
-Cloud Design and Installation
+Design and Install the Cloud
 =======================================

 2.1.
 Design the Cloud Architecture